jfspps/MySQL-notes/Operators.markdown

 FROM someTable;
 ```

 Once one of the WHEN statements have been satisfied, MySQL then proceeds with the next row and starts from the beginning of the CASE block.
+Do not forget the comma preceding the CASE statement!